Brioche for Easter

 Let it sit for 5 minutes.

-Put the flour, the remaining sugar, the salt, the plant-based butter, and 2 whole eggs and 2 yolks in a mixing bowl, add the yeast mixture, and knead on medium speed in the kitchen robot for 10 minutes, until the dough pulls away from the sides and you have a nice elastic dough.
+Put the flour, the rest of the sugar, the salt, the plant-based butter, and 2 whole eggs and 2 yolks in a mixing bowl, add the yeast mixture, and knead for 10 minutes on medium speed in the kitchen robot, until the dough pulls away from the sides and you have a nice elastic dough.

 Turn out onto a large sheet of plastic wrap, and wrap it well into a flat round piece of dough.

-Let it set in the refrigerator for at least 4 hours.
+Let it set for at least 4 hours in the refrigerator.

 Preheat your oven to 180°.